wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- Maximize Availability
 			- Identify Issues
 	- ### Monitoring Tools
-		- Azure includes multiple monitoring tools to gain fulll visibility into your Azure environment:
+		- Azure includes multiple 3 monitoring tools to gain fulll visibility into your Azure environment: #flashcard
 			- #### Log Analytics
 				- Azure Monitor generates **a lot**  of logs and telemetry data.
 				- Log Analytics stores and queries (or analyzes) that datat to gain valuable insights